Setup MCP

 }

-}To enable debug logging, add "ADM_DEBUG": "1" to the env object.
+}For Option B, to enable debug logging, add "ADM_DEBUG": "1" to the env object.
 View output in Cursor → Output panel → MCP or ai-diagram-maker channel.

 We provide an example setup in Cursor AI tools.
 Follow these steps: